Q: How do I get nominated for an award?

 Q: When does the contest end?

 A: The deadline for nominations and voting is November 30, 2019.
 Finalists will be announced December, 2019 and the winners will be announced at the awards ceremony in February, 2020.

 Q: What happens if I make the Top 10?

 A: If you are chosen as one of the TOP 10 for your category, you will be notified by December, 2019 and sent a link to the extended application page.
 You will then have until January, 2020 to fill out the application form and upload any relevant documents.
 Should you be selected into the Top 5 based on your application, you will be asked to present your pitch to a judging panel in early February, 2020.
 Winners will be announced at the Small Business BC Awards Gala in February, 2020.

 Q: What’s in it for me?
 Why would I enter my business?

 A: This isn’t your average awards competition!
 While the SBBC Awards are free to enter, the experience is priceless.
 All nominees receive valuable business education and support.
 And the further you get in the competition, the more your business benefits!

 Nominations are a great way to expose your business to valuable new marketing and PR opportunities.
 If your business is shortlisted or wins a category, the potential for media coverage is huge.
 Past finalists have been featured on Global News, The Vancouver Sun, The Globe and Mail and Forbes Magazine, to name just a few!

-And if you win, you’ll be recognized with the Premier’s Prize in the amount of $1,500 cash and receive an All Access Pass to Small Business BC seminars and “Ask the Expert” services for one year.
+And if you win, you’ll be recognized with a cash prize in the amount of $1,500 and receive an All Access Pass to Small Business BC seminars and “Talk to an Expert” services for one year.